Montana-Media-Arts/341-web-design-Fall2020/_docs/topic-05/09-proper-code/page-02.md

 <div class="divider-heading"></div>

-Most languages read and process top-to-bottom, so its important to list these elements linearly and/or logically down the page.
+Most languages read and process top-to-bottom, so it's vital to list them linearly or logically down the page.

 <div class="code-heading">